danielpowell4/feed-testing/README.md

 ## See the tests pass!

-To see the passing tests, visit http://danielpowell4.github.io/feed-testing/ and view the jasmine module at the bottom!
+To see the passing tests, visit http://danielpowell4.github.io/feed-testing/ and view the jasmine module at the bottom OR clone the repo and open the index.html file in your favorite modern browser.
+Tests are to be found in jasmine->spec->feedreader.js